Investing

 Inheritance tax: the basics

+When you die, your ‘estate’ is the assets you leave behind.
 If you are married, or have a civil partner, then you can leave your entire estate to your spouse or partner free of inheritance tax.
 But if you want to leave some or all of your estate to family and friends, then it may be liable for inheritance tax.

-But if the value of your estate is worth more than £325,000 (known as the ‘nil-rate band’), then HMRC will expect you to pay inheritance tax at a rate of 40% 1 on the total value of assets in your estate over that amount.
+Not everyone is required to pay inheritance tax, but if your estate’s value is worth more than £325,000 (known as the ‘nil-rate band’), then HMRC will expect you to pay inheritance tax at a rate of 40% on the total value of assets in your estate over that amount.

 Your estate can include: